Product design. Designing a feature from scratch

 Trouva has a solid shoppable experience where everything you can see you can buy but wants to become a source of inspiration where every time users come back they can find something new.

-— Our current model of content production is necessarily unscalable because it is done by us – our capacity to build content is limited and our point of view and style is singular.
+— Although our model of content production is unscalable because it is done by us.
+Our capacity to build content is limited and our point of view and style is singular.

-To scale, we must distribute ownership of the content production process.
+To scale, we need to distribute ownership of the content production process.
 To do this, we’ll take a Curator-driven approach.
 By providing the right tools to visually merchandise their products, we can leverage the abilities and passion that our curators (boutique-owners and influencers) already possess.

 After some months of user research we discovered that: